Frequently Asked Questions

 The Outside Air CFM is input at the Room Level of the Building Tree, Occupant Tab.

-When modeling this type of system with the DOE-2 calculation (used in the 90.1 calculations), you would put in a dummy zone.
-That is not needed, nor should you do that with the new CBECC Com calculation running under the Nonresidential T24 Performance calculation.
-Note that currently, this calculation only permits a DOAS systems feeding Zonal Type Systems (Four Pipe Fan Coil, Packaged Terminal Air Conditioners and Heat Pumps, Hydronic Heat Pumps, SplitDX , PackagedDX, Single Packaged Vertical Units and VRF).
-Simply create that system as you have per prior instructions, and select the “Outside Air From” setting at the system level of the tree.
-See the DOAS.bld example we include in the sample files section.
+2. For the CBECC Com calculation (used for Nonresidential T24 Performance calcs) you do not need a dummy zone.
+See our example, DOAS.bld.
+Note that currently, this calculation only permits a DOAS systems feeding Zonal Type Systems (Four Pipe Fan Coil, Packaged Terminal Air Conditioners and Heat Pumps, Hydronic Heat Pumps, SplitDX , PackagedDX, Single Packaged Vertical Units and VRFs).
+Simply create your System level of the tree, then select the “Outside Air From” setting on the main tab.

 ← Frequently Asked Questions